Cboe Global Markets: 1973: Launch

+1977-2009: New headquarters and VIX

-Over the next decade CBOE continued to operate from its location within the CBOT building.
+Over the next decade, CBOE continued to operate from its location within the CBOT building.
 In 1984, CBOE moved to its next headquarters across the street at 400 S. LaSalle Street.

-On January 19, 1993, the Chicago Board Options Exchange introduced the CBOE Volatility Index (VIX), created by Vanderbilt University finance professor Robert E. Whaley to measure 30-day implied volatility of S&P 100 options.
+On January 19, 1993, CBOE introduced the CBOE Volatility Index (VIX), created by Robert E. Whaley, a finance professor at Vanderbilt University, to measure 30-day implied volatility of S&P 100 options.
 In 2003, the underlying benchmark for the VIX was changed to the S&P 500.
-The company launched tradable products using VIX as the underlying index.
-Cboe developed and launched a futures exchange, and in early 2004 the company began trading VIX futures, after a survey of Goldman Sachs salespeople showed interest in trading VIX futures.
+The company launched tradable products using VIX as the underlying index, including futures contracts on the VIX, launched in 2004 after a survey of Goldman Sachs salespeople showed interest in the product.

-On March 11, 2010, CBOE filed paperwork to launch an initial public offering and began trading on the NASDAQ stock exchange on June 15, 2010.
-The company delisted from the NASDAQ and listed its shares on its own exchange in 2018.
+2010-present: IPO and acquisitions

+In June 2010, the company became a public company via an initial public offering.

+In December 2011, CBOE Stock Exchange, which was owned by CBOE Holdings, acquired the National Stock Exchange.
+It ceased trading operations on May 30, 2014.

+In August 2015, CBOE acquired the LiveVol trading analytics platforms, including Livevol Core, Livevol Pro, and Livevol X. Livevol X was sold to Sterling Trading Tech in March 2017.